Chalwemwansa/data_mining_assign/README.md

 Beyond classification, we also aim to analyse edit histories to reveal how quickly different topics become outdated.
 Some pages, like those on politics, may need frequent updates, while others such as geography remain stable for longer.
 Spotting these trends helps contributors anticipate where attention will be needed next.

 Finally, the project should provide ranking metrics that highlight high-priority pages.
 Instead of random edits, contributors can follow a clear queue that shows where updates will have the most impact.
 In this way, data mining goals directly support fresher, more reliable information on Wikipedia pages about Zambia

+# Initial Project Success Criteria

+Our initial criteria for project success will be measured by:

+- **Classification Accuracy**
+  The classification model should achieve an accuracy of at least 85% in correctly identifying the recency level of data on Zambian Wikipedia pages.
+This will serve as a key benchmark for determining whether the project is meeting its early objectives

+- **Interpretability and Actionability**
+  The predictions of the model and the factors influencing them must be understandable to human editors.
+Contributors should be able to see why a page is flagged as outdated and also get clear guidance on what needs updating.
+The results should be actionable so Wikipedians can focus their efforts where they matter most

+- **Scalability**
+  The model should be capable of being applied to a wide range of Zambian Wikipedia pages and not just a single Zambia page.
+Broader application will make the tool useful for long term and large scale improvements

+- **Feedback Integration**
+  Another measure of success will be how well the model’s insights can be integrated into a tool or dashboard that Wikipedians can use.
+This would allow contributors to receive notifications or recommendations for content updates in a more structured and user friendly way

+These criteria provide a practical way of measuring the relative success of the project and align with the "Key Success Criteria" aspect of the CRISP-DM Business Understanding phase